Have you ever seen a speed camera sign but didn't see the camera itself and wondered if it was hidden, or just not there at all?

 "There is nothing in the law that states that any speed camera device, whether fixed or mobile, must be marked in any way, signed or at a particular position.
 There are codes of practice and best practice guides that are set by police forces themselves but these are policies rather than law."

-But, what that statement also says is that they can catch you speeding anywhere and do not need to pre-warn any motorist so always obey the speed limits and be vigilant.
+But, what that statement also says is that they can catch you speeding anywhere and do not need to pre-warn any motorist, so always obey the speed limits and be vigilant.
+The police like to tuck away in hidden places and catch speeding motorists off guard.

-Our final thoughts on this point would be that an area with a speed camera sign may be more likely to have an actual speed camera stationed nearby than an area without but not a guaranteed indication of the existence or nonexistence of one.
+Our final thoughts on this point would be that an area with a speed camera sign may be more likely to have an actual speed camera stationed nearby than an area without, but not a guaranteed indication of the existence or nonexistence of one.
+So basically, in conclusion, stick to the speed limit and you’ll have nothing to worry about.

 Does there need to be a speed camera sign?